eLBati/CBI/README.txt

 >>> flow.disposals.append(first_disposal)
 >>> flow.writefile('MY_PATH/MY_FILE.txt')

-This will create a definitely incomplete CBI file :-) but this is how it works
+This will create a definitely incomplete CBI file :-) but this shows how it works.